FAQ - Bill 96 for English-language education in Quebec | LaSalle College Montreal

 Students who hold a COE will be exempt from this requirement.

-What is a certificate of eligibility to receive instruction in English (COE) and who qualify for it?
+What is a certificate of eligibility to receive instruction in English (COE) and who qualifies for it?

 This document allows a student to receive instruction in English.